Nikhil-Kudupudi/Nikhil-Kudupudi/README.md

 # Nikhil Kudupudi
 ### Hi there 👋

- I'm an aspiring developer curious about upcoming technologies and gadgets
+ I'm an aspiring developer curious about upcoming technologies and gadgets Looking forward to work as an developer in web or datascience field.
  <img width=auto  alt="hlo" src="https://github.com/Nikhil-Kudupudi/Nikhil-Kudupudi/blob/main/deveintro.gif">